 A: You can either search on the trail index on the menu bar down the left hand side of the page or, if you go to the Trail Index page link you can view all trails listed.

 Q: If I only want to look at the gradients on a path, how do I view them?

 A: From the Trail Index page, select which site you wish to visit and then, under Map Markers, select Accessibility and then Gradients, the map above will then show only the areas with gradient issues.

 Q: How has the information been gathered for the Phototrails and, how can I be sure of the quality of information provided?

-A: All Phototrails that are marked as verified have been produced by a trained Fieldfare Trust Project Officer based on the accessibility standards of the Countryside for All Good Practice Guide.
-Phototrails that are unverified have been provided by trained volunteers based on their own experiences of a path.
+A: All Phototrails that are marked as verified have been produced by people trained by Fieldfare Trust to understand and work with the accessibility standards of the Countryside for All Good Practice Guide.
+Phototrails that are unverified have been provided by other people based on their own experiences of a path.

 Q: Is there a charge to use the site?

-A: The Phototrails website is designed to be a free information resource for the end user but does require a small financial commitment from organisations wishing to use Phototrails as one of the means of delivering on their own duties towards disabled people.
+A: The Phototrails website is designed to be a free information resource for the end user.

 Q: Is it possible to add a path that I use as a Phototrail to the site?
 How do I go about it?